voxeet/comms-sdk-react-native/docs/classes/internal.ConferenceService.md

 ▸ **fetch**(`conferenceId?`): `Promise`<[`Conference`](../interfaces/internal.Conference.md)\>

-Provides a Conference object that allows joining a conference.
-If the parameter is not provided, the method returns the current Conference object.
+Returns a Conference object that can be used to join the conference.
+If the conference ID is not provided, the method returns the current Conference object.

 #### Parameters